Orckestra/orc-shared/docs/forms.md

 ## Miscellaneous

 A variable length list shows a button to delete rows from it, and for this it uses the `SmallButton` type.
 This control may also be used for other functions.
+The button must be provided with an `altText` property describing the button function, to ensure accessibility.